 John, a Guernsey resident, is a former partner of PWC having retired in 1999 after 27 years with the firm both in Guernsey and in other countries.
-He is a Fellow of the Institute of Chartered Accountants in
+He is a Fellow of the Institute of Chartered Accountants in England and

-England and Wales and qualified as an accountant in 1971.
-He is currently chairman of Dexion Capital Ltd and Partners Group Global Opportunities Ltd. as well as being a director of a number of other financial services companies, some of which are London-listed.
-He served for many years as a member of the Guernsey Financial Services Commission from which he retired in 2006 having been its Chairman for the previous three years.
+Wales and qualified as an accountant in 1971.
+He is a director of a number of other financial services companies, some of which are London-listed.

+He served for many years as a member of The Guernsey Financial Services Commission ('GFSC') from which he retired in 2006 having been its Chairman for the previous three years.